Superfantastisch/package-security-checker/README.md

    - Number of affected packages found
    - List of affected packages (if any)
    - Security recommendations

+**Note**: The affected packages list is compiled into the built version of the tool.
+If you modify `affected-packages-list.ts`, you need to rebuild the project (`npm run build`) or use the development check command (`npm run check`) for changes to take effect.

 ## Updating the Affected Packages List